dankuck/dankuck.github.io/_posts/2021-02-27-trumans-map-4-inferential-distances.md

 I found myself in front of the American Eagle Movie Theater.
 They were playing <i>The Breakfast Club</i> in their single auditorium.
 When no one was looking I checked the trash can outside for discarded ticket stubs.
 Someone’s stub for the matinee showing was there for the taking.

-I had once noticed a failure mode once.
+I had noticed a failure mode once.
 Ticket rippers never hassle people who just walk right by and flash a torn ticket.
 They just assume they left for something and came back.

 But then I started to doubt myself.
 What if he stopped me just this once?
 Maybe I could try to mess the ticket up so the guy couldn’t see that it was for an earlier show.
 Maybe I could get it wet.
 No, how would I explain why it was wet?